 It would be so irresponsible to me to share with you a strategy and then not share a few tips.
 So, here it goes!

-- Create images that reflects on your brand.
+- Create images that reflect on your brand.

 - Create different scenes/stories that you want to capture (for example you at your home office, coffee shop, etc).